Campus Construction Update: So which one’s the pigweed again?

 But, like pigweed, lamb’s quarters can concentrate undesirable substances, and moderation is recommended.

 The seeds that become your hot dog topping come from black mustard, a relative of field mustard.
 But field mustard greens are nutritious and have a delicious bitter-spicy taste.
-(Another relative, the tasty broccoli rabe, turns up in grocery stores in the spring.)
+(Another relative, the tasty broccoli rabe, turns up in grocery stores in the spring — delicious sautéed with olive oil, garlic, ground chile pepper and a little broth, and served with pasta.
+Shrimp optional.)

 Hayward pointed out other specimens whose value was more decorative than culinary.
 Lady’s thumb has long, pointed leaves sporting irregular purple blotches, which raises the question of what exactly the lady was doing with her thumbs.